 GenHelm uses a web browser interface to maintain all components.
-GenHelm is designed for use on up-to-date versions of Google's Chrome browser, Mozilla's Firefox or Microsoft Edge.
+GenHelm is designed for use on up-to-date versions of Google's Chrome browser, Mozilla's Firefox, Microsoft Edge or Apple Safari.
 Other modern browsers may also work.
 Developers interact with GenHelm's integrated generation environment using a simple command line interface.
 Most of the time you will need only two commands:

 This help describes the steps that are necessary when creating a new website from scratch.

 All commands are entered into the command line depicted here: